thomasphillips3/mixtape-player/README.md

 A white-label music player template designed for **mixing engineers** to deliver professional, branded apps to their artist clients.
 Each app contains high-quality bundled audio files with lossless playback and in-vehicle integration.

+**Cross-Platform Support**: Complete Android and iOS implementations with Android Auto and CarPlay integration.

 ## ✨ Features

 ### 🎵 **Music Experience**